Skip to content

 Why Q2MM?

-• QM accuracy, MM speed — Parameterize force fields that reproduce QM results without the QM runtime cost.
+• QM accuracy, MM speed — Parameterize force fields that reproduce QM results with near-QM accuracy (benchmarks) without the QM runtime cost.

-• Hessian-informed starting points — QFUERZA extracts bond and angle force constants from the QM Hessian, giving the optimizer a physically motivated initial guess.
+• Hessian-informed starting points — QFUERZA extracts bond and angle force constants from the QM Hessian (the matrix of second derivatives of energy with respect to atomic positions), giving the optimizer a physically motivated initial guess.

 • Open-source backends — First-class support for OpenMM, JAX, JAX-MD, Tinker, and Psi4.